flier/rust-hyperscan/README.md

 $ ninja install
 ```

-Then point to the hyperscan installation directory with the `PKG_CONFIG_PATH` environment variable and enable `chimera` feature.
+Then point to the hyperscan installation directory with the `PKG_CONFIG_PATH` environment variable and enable `chimera` feature:

 ```bash
 $ PKG_CONFIG_PATH=<CMAKE_INSTALL_PREFIX>/lib/pkgconfig cargo build
 ```

-The `chimera` feature should be enabled.
+Finally, enable the `chimera` feature:

 ```toml
 [dependencies]
 hyperscan = { version = "0.3", features = ["chimera"] }
 ```

-Note: The `Chimera` library does not support dynamic library linking mode, `static` feature is automatically enabled when `chimera` is enabled.
+Note: The `Chimera` library does not support dynamic library linking mode; the `static` feature is automatically enabled when `chimera` is enabled.

 ### Static Linking Mode

 As of version 0.2, `rust-hyperscan` uses dynamic library linking mode by default.
-If you need link a static library, you can use the `static` feature.
+If you need link a static library, you can use the `static` feature:

 ```toml
 [dependencies]